 EBONY: Do you face any particular challenges working in the menswear industry as an African-American woman?

 SM: I believe everyone faces challenges regardless of their ethnicity, but here are a few things I can tell you.
 If you’re looking to work in this industry, you’re going have to work really hard.
 No day is the same, and I’m often going from meeting to meeting to connect with various up coming brands, which can be inspiring and draining.
-Secondly, hone your craft, don’t rush it, and remember: patience is crucial.
-Lastly, you must always network!
+Second, hone your craft, don’t rush it, and remember that patience is crucial.
+Last, you must always network!
 As cliché as it might sound, it is about who you know.

 EBONY: You’re always on the go.
 What’s the one item you can’t leave the house without when you’re getting business taken care of?